Penile cancer at a glance

 What is penile cancer?

 Penile cancer forms in the cells and tissue of the penis, the reproductive organ that transports sperm and urine out of the body.
-It is a rare form of cancer diagnosed in fewer than 2,000 cases in the U.S. each year.
-About 300 men die each year as a result of penile cancer.
+It is a rare form of cancer resulting in about 2,000 cases in the U.S. each year.
+About 400 men die each year as a result of penile cancer.

 Penile cancer prognosis (chance of recovery) is difficult to gauge because penile cancer is so rare.
 Prognosis depends on the stage of the cancer, whether it is recurring or initially diagnosed, and the location and size of the malignant tumor.

 Penile cancer is much more common in Asia, Africa and South America compared with North America and Europe.
-Up to 10 percent of male cancers outside of North America and Europe are penile.
+Less than 1 percent of male cancers in the United States are penile.
 Circumcision at birth (the removal of the foreskin that covers the glans of the penis) appears to reduce a man’s risk of penile cancer, as well as his risk of being infected with HPV.

 Causes of penile cancer